 Certain of our and our affiliates' employees are eligible to participate in our SERP, including our named executive officers.
 Retirement benefits provided by our SERP are based on a participant's average annual base earnings, exclusive of bonuses, commissions, fringe benefits and reimbursed expenses, for the last three years of full-time employment prior to the participant's retirement date ("Final Average Earnings").
 On January 8, 2008, the Board of Directors approved an amendment to our SERP (the "SERP Amendment") which modifies the calculation of a participant's plan benefit.
-Prior to the SERP Amendment, our SERP provided that upon a participant's retirement on his social security retirement date, the participant would receive an aggregate amount equal to 1.33% percent of the participant's Final Average Earnings multiplied by his years of service, limited to 30 years, less the participant will receive a plan benefit in an aggregate amount equal to 1.33% percent of the participant of the participant's Final Average Earnings multiplied by his years of service, limited to 30 years.
-The SERP Amendment did not change the plan benefit of a participant with at least 30 years of credited service.
-For participants who retire on or after January 1, 2008 with less than 30 years of credited service, the SERP Amendment provides for a slightly greater plan benefit.
+Prior to the SERP Amendment, our SERP provided that upon a participant's retirement on his social security retirement date, the participant would receive an aggregate amount equal to 1.33% percent of the participant's Final Average Earnings multiplied by his years of service, limited to 30 years, less the participant will receive a plan benefit in an aggregate amount equal to 1.33% percent of the participant on his social security retirement date, a participant will receive a plan benefit in an aggregate amount equal to 1.33% percent of the participant's Final Average Earnings multiplied by his years of service, limited to 30 years, less 43.33% of the participant's primary Social Security benefit multiplied by his years of service, limited to 30 years.
+The SERP Amendment did not change the plan benefit of a participant with at least 30 years of credited service, the SERP Amendment provides for a slightly greater plan benefit than under the previous version of our SERP as a result of the change in the calculation of the primary social security benefit offset used in calculating the plan benefit.
 The SERP Amendment had no effect on participants who retired prior to January 1, 2008.